Jimbly/timezone-mock/README.md

 Currently supported timezones are:
 * US/Pacific
 * US/Eastern
+* Brazil/East
 * UTC

 I found that testing on these three were enough to ensure code worked in all timezones (import factor is to test on a timezone with Daylight Saving Time if your local timezone does not).
+Brazil/East has the unique characteristic of having the DST transition happen right at midnight, so code that sets a Date object to midnight on a particular day and then does operations on that Date object is especially vulnerable in that timezone.

 Status
 ======